Nerdmaster/dmo-node/README.md

 ## Install as a systemd service

-This assumes your repo lives in `opt/dmo-node`.
+This assumes your repo lives in `/opt/dmo-node`.
 If it doesn't, you'll need to either move it there or alter the service file.
 The former is probably easiest to keep consistent with this repo.

 Install the service unit: `systemctl enable $(pwd)/dmo-node.service`.
 Then simply start it: `systemctl start dmo-node`.
 Easy!

+You can interact with the docker container as normal, though to start and stop it you should stick to `systemctl` commands.